onelrian/vividshift/README.md

-# VividShift Backend
+# VividShift Generic Assignment Engine

-A production-ready Rust backend service for work group distribution with authentication, environment-based configuration, and comprehensive monitoring.
+A production-ready, domain-agnostic assignment engine built with Rust for high-performance participant-to-target assignment generation with pluggable rule engines.

-## 🏗️ Architecture
+## Architecture

 This application has been restructured from a simple CLI tool into a scalable web service with: